oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Web based administrative consoles are provided by Microsoft however the URLs for these consoles constantly change (refer to [Microsoft Security Portals](https://learn.microsoft.com/en-au/microsoft-365/security/defender/portals?view=o365-worldwide)).
 The consoles listed below are correct at the time of writing.

-Administration consoles Design Decisions for all agencies and implementation types.
+Administration consoles Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---